 A new government and a new approach has resulted in the regulation of buy-to-let mortgages being ‘kicked into the long grass.’
 Again the issue of classification comes to the fore.
 Are landlords professional business people who are able to make there own business based decisions without the need for restrictive regulations.
 Or are they naive amateurs that require protection from predatory sharp practice that often accompanies business transactions.

 This difficulty in classifying residential landlords stems from the huge variety in ownership, motivations and method of operation across the industry.
 This lies at the heart of politicians and regulators difficulties in putting in meaningful processes and legislation across such a large and diverse sector.

-Parliamentary Group on the PRS
+Parliamentary Group on the Private Rental Sector (PRS)

 The latest attempt of the politicians to look at the private rented sector has come about by the setting up of a cross party committee.
 Forty-eight Members of Parliament and Peers from across the political parties established this month a new All Party Parliamentary Group for the Private Rented Sector.

 While various other attempts have been made to form such a committee, this is the first time one has actually got off the ground.

 The Group aims to inform policy towards private rented housing.

 Whilst some people including many members of the Labour Party see the diversity of ownership and operation as a problem.
 My view is that this lies at the heart of the strength of the private rented sector in the UK.
 If you want to rent from a small hands on landlord with their personal level of service and the assurance that you will be talking directly to the business owner you can.
 Equally if you prefer to rent from a large corporate that option also exists.

 Let’s hope what ever the committee comes up with that there will be sufficient acknowledgement of the efforts of the little guy and the professional services that many small landlords deliver and not just a whole raft of tax breaks for the corporate sector.

 Have you a view about what it takes to be a professional landlord?